Anthony Gale

-Anthony Gale was the fourth Commandant of the United States Marine Corps and the only one ever fired.
+Anthony Gale (died December 12, 1843) was an Irish–American military officer who served as the fourth Commandant of the United States Marine Corps and is known as being the only one ever fired.
 Fewer records survive concerning him than any other commandant.
 He is the only commandant for whom the Marines neither know his burial location nor have a portrait or likeness.

 Early life

 His date of birth is in dispute.
 It is variously reported to be in 1761 or on September 17, 1782, in Dublin, Ireland.
 He was commissioned as a second lieutenant on July 26, 1798.
-According to a transcript of a October 23, 1838 letter to President Martin Van Buren, Anthony Gale writes (in part): "as a military man that I embraced in my nineteenth year", which would place his birth in 1779–1780.
+According to a transcript of an October 23, 1838 letter to President Martin Van Buren, Anthony Gale writes (in part): "as a military man that I embraced in my nineteenth year", which would place his birth in 1779–1780.